 Leased vehicles are required to have a DR0026 Lease Tax Receipt for any taxes collected in the lease payment and may require a DR0024 Standard Sales Tax Receipt depending if any money was put down or any rebates were given on a lease as sales tax would be due on these amounts (Cash Cap Reduction Taxes).

-Fremont County tax on a lease is always due upfront and cannot be collected in the payment.
+Fremont County tax on a lease is always due upfront and cannot be collected in the payment (unless the dealer is located in Fremont County.)
 If the leasing company has applicable state and city account numbers, they can collect those taxes in the payment and do not have to pay them up front.

 ALL sales tax is due at the time of titling ANY vehicle, no exceptions.